 Typically, one’s biography shapes one’s scholarship.
-In my case, the central challenge I faced was to bridge two careers, biomedical research and philosophy.
-That transition occurred after I had established myself as a scientist, and thus my journey into the humanities was framed by an over-arching question: How might such a bridge be constructed and what drove me to build it?
+In my case, the central challenge I faced was how to bridge two careers, biomedical research and philosophy.
+That transition occurred after I had established myself as a scientist and academic physician, and thus my journey into the humanities was framed by an over-arching question: How might such a bridge be constructed and what drove me to build it?

-In answer to that inquiry, I regard Henry David Thoreau and the Moral Agency of Knowing (2001) as my central work.
-There I explored the problem of translating scientific knowledge into personal meaning.
+In the case of Thoreau, I explored the problem of translating scientific knowledge into personal meaning.
 Thoreau’s reaction to the 19th century’s professionalization of science and the ascendancy of new forms of objectivity offered me a case example of how science might be contextualized into its larger humanistic meanings and thereby present a picture of reality within human subjectivity.
 The effort does not pit scientific ways of knowing against other epistemologies, but recognizes how moral, aesthetic, and spiritual dimensions of experience might cohere within the reality offered by science.
 That effort built upon Thoreau’s credo of imaginative individuality, one that I embraced as a powerful antidote to the nihilism born in his era and to the postmodern suspicions of individual autonomy so current in our own.

-Freud, the Reluctant Philosopher (2010) draws all of these issues together.
-Dispensing with arguments about the scientific standing of psychoanalysis, I seek to understand the abiding truth that Freudianism offers: We are strangers to ourselves, because we live largely unconsciously; and as we recall our past and recognize a reconfigured personal history, we gain the opportunity to assume responsibility for who we are and what we might become.
-That psychoanalysis has been called a “religion” seems perfectly apt to me: it holds that insight leads to redemption, a promise that despite the determinism governing our inner psychic life, a freedom beckons.
+And with Freud, another refraction of the same basic issue was offered.
+Dispensing with arguments about the scientific standing of psychoanalysis, I focused on the abiding truth Freudianism offers: We are strangers to ourselves, because we largely live unconsciously, and as we recall our past and recognize a reconfigured personal history, we gain the opportunity to assume responsibility for who we are and what we might become.
+That psychoanalysis has been called a “religion” seems perfectly apt to me: It holds that insight leads to redemption, a promise that despite the determinism governing our inner psychic life, a freedom beckons.
 The paradox – we are determined yet free – echoes Thoreau’s own anthem.